PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 Current zoning would allow for a 33-story building, but a zoning change is required to allow for a residential use and the proposed 50% increase in the total unit count from 228 to 343 units.
 Preservation Chicago strongly encouraged 42nd Ward Alderman Brendan Reilly to require that the historic building be incorporated into the new construction $150 million development plans as part of the zoning change.

 Wrigley Lodge / Salvation Army Building has an important history.
 The building was designed by C. J. Furst and Charles Rudolph in 1891.
 Furst & Rudolph also designed the stunning John York Store building at 1932 S. Halsted.
-Charles Rudolph later served as the Chicago Board of Education’s architect and designed many beautiful Chicago Public Schools including the James Mulligan Public School Building at 1855 N. Sheffield, which has since been converted into apartments.
+Charles Rudolph later served as the Chicago Board of Education’s architect and designed many beautiful Chicago Public Schools including the James Mulligan Public School Building at 1855 N. Sheffield, a Designated Chicago Landmark which has been converted into apartments.

-Ironically, in 1912, the building was sold to the butter manufacturer Dairy Farm Products Company.
+Ironically, in 1912, the factory building was sold to Dairy Farm Products Company, a butter manufacturer.
 In 1916, it was purchased by William Wrigley Jr. and it returned to margarine production under the Downey-Farrell Company, a company in which Wrigley had a stake.
 In 1923, the building was sold to the Duz Company, a powdered soap manufacturer.

 William Wrigley Jr. repurchased the building in 1929 with a very different intention.
 The Black Friday stock market crash occurred on October 25, 1929.
 Approximately one year later, Wrigley donated the property to the Salvation Army for use as a lodging house for unemployed men.
 A formal ceremony was held on October 23, 1930 to open the “New Start Lodge,” soon to be renamed the “Wrigley Lodge.”
 Lewis E. Myers, chairman of the Salvation Army’s board and president of the Chicago Board of Education, presided over the event, and it featured many prominent local civic and religious leaders as speakers.